The small Deborah number limit for the compressible fluid-particle flows: Abstract

 \section{Abstract}

 In this paper, we consider the hydrodynamic limit for the fluid-particle flows governed by the Vlasov-Fokker-Planck equation coupled with the compressible Navier-Stokes equation as the Deborah number tends to zero.
-The limit is valid globally in time provided that the initial perturbation is small in a neighborhood of a steady state.
 The proof is based on a formal derivation via the Hilbert expansion around the limiting system, the rigorous justification of which is completed by the refined energy estimates involving the macro-micro decomposition.
-Compared with the existing results obtained by the relative entropy argument([A.~Mellet and A.~F. Vasseur, Comm.
+Compared with the existing results obtained by the relative entropy argument ([A.~Mellet and A.~F. Vasseur, Comm.
 Math.
-Phys., 281 (2008), pp.~573--596]), the present work provides a stronger pointwise convergence of the hydrodynamic limits with an explicit rate for the fluid-particle coupled model.
+Phys., 281 (2008), pp.~573--596]), the present work extends to a pointwise convergence of the hydrodynamic limits with an explicit rate for the fluid-particle coupled model.